 - Entries must be submitted by the due date for each competition, generally this is the previous competition night

-- All images must be the entrants own work including any post production editing
+- All images must be the entrants own work including any post production editing, textures or other elements purchased commercially or from the internet and integrated into the entrants work are not allowable.

 - An image NOT receiving an award of Merit or Highly Commended or Section Winner may be re-entered in a subsequent calendar year.
 The image may be changed.
 The image must be identified with the new competition date and the Competition Steward informed that the image is a re-entry.
 No further re-entries of that original image (or as amended) are permitted, with exception of the End of Year Competition